 The bottom line

-You can’t out-exercise a bad diet.
-Like any break-up, the key to getting over it is to keep your distance and stay away from temptation.
-You may not be able to quit sugar cold-turkey, but you can gradually reduce processed sugar, replace it with healthy alternatives.
+Like I always say, you can’t out-exercise a bad diet.
+Like any breakup, the key to getting over it is to keep your distance and stay away from temptation.
+You may not be able to quit sugar cold-turkey, but you can gradually reduce processed sugar by replacing it with healthy alternatives.
 Over time, you will feel and see the difference.

-When you follow recipes from 8fit, we have already made sure their sugar content is low.
+When you follow recipes from 8fit, you can rest assured knowing that their sugar content is low.
 8fit recipes take total health into account.
-We not only reduce sugar, but include healthy, natural food choices, fruits, vegetables, and meats.
-Our meals keep you satisfied, satiate your appetite, and help you stick to your goals with easy-to-follow directions and quick prep.
-All you have to worry about is enjoying your meal, and reaching your goals!
+We not only reduce sugar but include healthy, natural food choices in each recipe.
+Our meals keep you satisfied and help you stick to your goals with easy-to-follow directions and quick prep.
+All you have to worry about is enjoying your meal and reaching your goals.